-Try these real estate investing blogs for best-in-class writing, information, tools, and tips to become a wealthier investor!
+Try these real estate investing blogs for best-in-class writing, real estate tools, expert advice, and tips to become a wealthier investor!

 Seth Williams knows real estate inside and out.
 While best known for his outstanding land investing course, Seth’s REtipster blog covers everything from flipping houses to landlord-tenant issues to mobile home investing and beyond.

 As if the blog wasn’t enough, Seth also hosts an excellent podcast that runs the full gamut of real estate investing topics.
 If ever there were a rounded real estate investing expert on this planet, Seth is him.

 For full disclosure, I do make regular appearances as a contributor on the REtipster blog.
 But I would have cited REtipster as one of the best real estate investing blogs long before Seth asked me to contribute.